 Shoe polish: Wipe with gasoline, turpentine, or alcohol, then wash with washing liquid

-Sweat stains: Soak the stains in concentrated saline for about 15 minutes, then rub them with detergent
+Sweat stains: Soak the stains in concentrated brine for about 15 minutes, then rub them with detergent

 Juice stains: New stains can be removed by rubbing with saline.
 Old stains can be wiped with 20 times diluted ammonia and rubbed with detergent

-Blood stains: Do not wash with hot water to avoid preheating and solidification, which is difficult to remove.
-After soaking in cold water for 15 minutes, rub the stained area with enzyme detergent and then rinse with water
+Blood stains: Do not wash with hot water to avoid preheating and coagulation, which is difficult to remove.
+After soaking in cold water for 15min, rub the stained area with enzyme detergent and rinse with water

 Wine stains: New stains can be washed with water.
-Old stains are rubbed with a mixture of 2% ammonia and borax water, and then rinsed with water
+Old stains are rubbed and washed with a mixture of 2% ammonia and borax water, and then rinsed with water

 Soy sauce: Soak new stains in cold water, then wash with soap or detergent.
 Old stains can be washed with 2% ammonia in detergent and rinsed with fresh water